 You will be contacted by at least one of the other side’s insurance adjusters.
 DO NOT TALK TO THEM.
 Their job is to get information from you that will result in less compensation for you.
 If you are contacted, tell them you are hiring an attorney and contact us for a free consultation.

 If you have retained a lawyer at out law firm, give the insurance company representative our phone number and no other information.
 Again, politely hang up.
 Most people do not realize that even a friendly conversation with an insurer can be used against them.
 For example, most adjusters will express concern and ask how you are and/or how your child is, if the child was involved in the accident.
 Do not answer them.
 Again, if you have retained us, give them our phone number (toll-free 1-888-377-8900) and say nothing else.
 Remember that these representatives are trained to get information from you that their employer can use in its favor.

 Your insurer is also involved.
 You need to report the crash to your insurance company.
 When you do, do not tell them how you feel or provide any information other then what is in the accident report.
 If you are asked a question that makes you uncomfortable, contact our law firm immediately (toll-free 1-888-377-8900).
 Do not sign anything without contacting our lawyers first.

 Other insurers may also be involved, for example, the insurer of the owner of freight that was being hauled.

-To contact a lawyer at our law firm for a free consultation about a lawsuit against a trucking company, please call 1-888-377-8900 (toll free) or submit our online form for review by one of our attorneys.
-We have a proven track record and the resources needed to get you the compensation you deserve.
+To contact a lawyer at our law firm for a free consultation about a lawsuit against a trucking company, please call 1-888-377-8900 (toll-free) or submit our online contact form.
+We have a proven track record of success as well as the resources needed to get you the compensation you deserve.